20 Family-Friendly Vacation Spots Kids Love (2026)

 Best ages: 3-16 | Trip length: 3-5 days | Budget: $1,500-$3,000

-Rocky Mountain National Park gives families the "mountain vacation" experience without requiring expert-level hiking skills.
-Trail Ridge Road climbs above 12,000 feet with pull-offs every few minutes, so even kids who can't walk far still get to stand above the treeline and feel the altitude.
-Elk herds graze in the meadows at dawn and dusk — driving through Moraine Park during elk season is like a free safari.
+Rocky Mountain gives families the "mountain vacation" experience without expert hiking.
+Trail Ridge Road climbs above 12,000 feet with pull-offs every few minutes — even kids who can't walk far stand above the treeline and feel the altitude.
+Elk herds graze the meadows at dawn and dusk; driving through Moraine Park during elk season is a free safari.

-The park's family-friendly trails are well-graded and clearly marked.
+Family-friendly trails are well-graded and clearly marked.
 Bear Lake (0.8 miles, flat) works for strollers.
 Alberta Falls (1.7 miles round trip) rewards kids with a waterfall payoff.
 Sprague Lake (0.9 miles, wheelchair accessible) is ideal for toddlers.
-Estes Park, the gateway town, has an old-school taffy shop and bumper cars that kids treat as a highlight of the trip.
+Estes Park, the gateway town, has an old-school taffy shop and bumper cars that kids treat as a trip highlight.

 See our Rocky Mountain family guide for trail picks and camping logistics.